 Her musical aspiration derived from her father, from which he instilled in his daughter, from singing in churches and singing at family events.
 Many years ago, he was in a group called Brisas De Mexico.
 So her love for music began there.
 Her music history is electric, where it holds no boundaries in genres where her vocals can excite the many delights of her fans.

 As quoted by Lucy: "Many have fallen and given up on their dreams.
-Many have tried and not succeeded.
-But it's the persistence and determination is what prevails the success of your dreams."
+Many have tried and not succeeded, but with persistence and determination will prevail the success of your dreams."

 MARK MILAN AKA MARK ANTHONY RODRIGUEZ brings high energy to the fans, wherever he goes, since 1991.
 With legendary Freestyle songs such as “Foolish Pride”& “One More Chance.”
 He transports the audience back to the ’90s, as well as into the future with his current track, “The Comeback.”
 The fans love to sing along as well as dance to the “high energy” songs.